 You can use Contrast in existing Application Security and DevOps processes across the software development lifecycle (SDLC).
 Contrast is integrated into CI/CD tools preferred by roles across the SDLC, including Development, Security, and Operations.

 Build tools: Contrast integrates with Continuous Integration (CI) tools including Jenkins, Maven, Gradle and Bamboo.
 When the number of vulnerabilities of a specified severity exceeds the threshold that you've chosen in the Contrast interface, Contrast can instruct the CI tool to fail the build.

-Team communications and bug tracking tools: Apart from email, Contrast can send notifications and alerts via popular messaging and communications channels including Hipchat and Slack.
+Team communications and bug tracking tools: Apart from email, Contrast can send notifications and alerts via popular messaging and communications channels including Slack.
 For customers in a DevOps environment, Contrast integrate with bug tracking tools such as JIRA, Serena Business Manager, and Microsoft Visual Studio Team Services/Team Foundation Services (VSTS/TFS).

 Once your application has been assessed, Contrast presents a multitude of information, including:

 There are two types of policies available in Contrast Assess.

 When Contrast discovers code flaws while navigating your application, the Contrast application lets you know exactly where in the code the vulnerability was found and how the code was used.
 Vulnerabilities are presented and classified with a severity to help you manage and prioritize next steps.
 With this information, you must analyze these findings, track the findings, and remediate them so that your application is secure.